ItsShriks/SystemTaiyaar/README.md

-# SystemTaiyaar
+# SystemTaiyaar 🚀
-This Repository contains all the files to setup your new Ubuntu/Mac installation
+This Repository contains all the files to setup your new Ubuntu🐧/Mac🖥️  installation

-Windows Filesystem is in progress ...
+🪟Windows Filesystem is in progress ...